MGerckens/HitoriGB/README.md

 # HitoriGB

-Extremely unfinished, only allows 6x6 boards.
+Extremely unfinished, expect crashes and long waits when generating boards.
 All boards *should* have at least one solution.

 A to shade in a square, B to circle it, Select to reveal solution.

-To play:
-- Download gbdk-2020
-- Run "lcc.exe -o hitori.gb [path]\*.c"
-- Open the resulting hitori.gb in an emulator